awslabs/aws-sdk-python/dev-guide/installing.md

 $ pip install aws-sdk-bedrock-runtime<=0.0.3
 ```

-While the Amazon Bedrock Runtime client for Python is experimental, you may wish to pin to a specific version or the client, or to versions up to and including a specific version, in order to prevent updating to a version that isn't compatible with your application\.
+As long as the Amazon Bedrock Runtime client for Python is experimental, you may wish to pin to a specific version of the client, or to versions up to and including a specific version, in order to prevent updating to a version that isn't compatible with your application\.